 Open: Saruni Wild is open all year.

-Location: As the name suggests, Saruni Wild is in a remote location, in the Masai mara plains on the border between the conservancies of Lemek and Mara North.
+Location: As the name suggests, Saruni Wild is in a remote location, in the Masai Mara plains on the border between the conservancies of Lemek and Mara North.
 It is about a 40 minute drive from Saruni Mara lodge and a similar driving time from the Musiara gate into the Masai Mara National Reserve.
-The nearest airstrip is Mara North, about a half hour drive away.
+The nearest airstrip is Mara North, about a quarter of an hour drive away.
 Saruni Wild is about a 5 hour 40 minute drive from Nairobi.

 Rooms: There are 3 guest tents, all with large viewing decks with wonderful views of the bush.
 All have private bathrooms with hot and cold water, showers and flush toilets and a supply of toiletries.
 Bottled drinking water is provided.
 One of the tents has 2 en-suite bedrooms that can be separated by a zip flap, ideal for a family or group of 4 adults.
 Maximum guest capacity is 8.
 There is no electricity in guest tents, emphasising the remoteness of the setting, but batteries can be charged in the mess tent.
-The camp is open (unfenced) and Masai watchmen patrol at night.
+The camp is open (unfenced) and Maasai watchmen patrol at night.

 Activities: You go on walks with Maasai guides, watching animals and birds as you walk through pristine bush, picking up tips on bushcraft and tracking skills.
 The camp has open Land Rovers for game drives, accompanied by a guide and tracker.
 You set out at dawn and again just before sunset, the best times for wildlife viewing.
 Animals frequently seen include elephant, giraffe, buffalo and impala and you may see wild dog.
 Night game drives give you precious glimpses of nocturnal species.
 Bush meals and sundowners add an extra element to your day.
 Scenic flights, balloon rides and visits to the rhino sanctuary can be arranged at additional cost.
-The camp offers a 'warriors for a week' programme, where you are immersed in the life a Maasai warrior, learning how to make tools and search for game under the expert guidance of a local Maasai.
-This is also the base for special drawing safaris.
+The camp offers the 'warriors academy' programme, where you are immersed in the life a Maasai warrior, learning how to make tools and search for game under the expert guidance of a local Maasai.